RisulIslam/Elastic-Search/README.md

 How to run the tool:
   1. Download the project
   2. Install the prerequisite packages
-  3. Run the main.py usinf F5
+  3. Run the "elastic search.py" usinf F5